ribeirogab/ai/README.md

-# AI - Artificial Intelligence Toolkit
+# AI - Collection of AI Applications and Tools

 ## Overview